s-yadav/react-number-format/README.md

 For regular updates follow me on [_syadav](https://twitter.com/_syadav)

 #### Major updates

+#### v4.0.0
+Breaking Changes

+- onValueChange no longer receives event object as second parameter, so if you accessing it, it will break.

+Feature Addition
+- Support defaultValue prop.
+- Trigger onValueChange if the value is formatted due to prop change.
+- Allow password as type prop.
+- Support indian (lakh) and chinese (wan) style thousand grouping.
+- Always allow . to be typed as decimal separator, even when decimal separator is defined differently

 #### v3.0.0
 - onChange no longer gets values object.
 You need to use onValueChange instead.
 This is done because formatted value may change on onBlur event. calling onChange on onBlur doesn't feel right.